rarar/SJSU_ART_104_F19/teams/team_two/README.md

 Parts:

 Who have ownership of the art project that create by the AI?
 Is artist?
 Is the machine or software?
+If a robot create a art work, but the robot is create by a person, who have ownership of that art work?

 Source: